 In an emergency ALWAYS dial 999.

-There’s an interactive game and quiz to complete which highlights the hazards and dangers of fireworks and bonfires.
-There is a section dedicated to Primary schools and a separate section for Secondary schools.
-Due to the nature of the content, please make sure young people only use the materials relevant to their age group.
+Find the hazards and dangers of fireworks and bonfires in our interactive game and complete the quiz to test your knowledge.
+Due to the nature of the content, please ensure young people only use the materials relevant to their age group.